 Cost of surrogacy in Iran

-The surrogacy cost in Iran, including the cost of medication, tests, laboratory insemination, embryo transfer, and the cost of a contract with the owner of the uterus, is about $ 11,000.
+The surrogacy cost in Iran, including the cost of IVF, medication, tests, embryo transfer, and the cost of a contract with the owner of the uterus is about $ 16,500.

 Therefore, the cost of surrogacy treatment in Iran, like IVF in Iran is much lower than in countries such as the United States, Turkey, and Georgia.